javariayousuf/TA_presentations/README.md

 ## INFO 201 TA Presentations, March 05th 2018

 ### UX Design, Anni Yan
+> TA Anni Yan discussed the different types of jobs someone who studies UX design could have by describing their job description and providing a quote someone in the field might say during a work day.
 **Potential UX design job titles:**
 * UX Designer: focuses on the flow of an app or other system(s) for a user
   + *"We should show users a 'Thank You' page once they have finished signing up"*